Thanks for tuning in.

 The Sendtask team right now is eleven people, in ten different countries.
 We got started in February.
 We’ve released our first, Beta or Alpha product, the month after.
 In March this year.
 We just released an IOS app.
 We close to releasing the android app.

-You have a team of eleven people in ten different countries and how many different times zones?
+You have a team of eleven people in ten different countries and how many different time zones?
 That must be at least three.
 What made you choose to work in this distributed way?

 We started building Sendtask when I was already traveling a lot.
 When I realized that I wanted to start this company, I asked myself where do I set it up because I am never in the same place for too long anyway.

 I thought maybe it’s an … It could be a cool experiment to see if I can transfer my personal lifestyle, which is living without the flat or constant apartment or a constant home.
 To see how that can be transferred into how to build a company.
 Meaning, a company without an office.

 There’s obviously a lot of downsides and upsides.
 I think the downsides are it’s a bit harder to keep everyone on the same page.
 You need to build processes to stay in touch and also see people from time to time.

 There’s also a lot of upsides.
 One of them being that everyone can be extremely flexible with their work hours.
 So we don’t require people to start at eight and finish at five.
 That’s something that I’ve learnt when I was working as a software developer, is that sometimes I just don’t feel productive in the morning but I get very productive from 2 PM to 2 AM.

 So I feel like I want to give people a chance to work when they are most productive and be flexible with their time.
 On the other hand, it gives us a great opportunity to hire the best talent from anywhere.